shekratul10/EEProject/Sensor/Magnetic field/README.md

 We could use the bipolar HS (DRV5053EAQLPGM) to detect if there is a magnetic field via analogue analysis.
 VQ is the "middle ground" between north and south poles, quoted with a value between 0.9-1.2 V as manufacturing tolerances.
 To detect a magnetic field we need to determine if the voltage from the bipolar analogue input is outside a certain voltage region e.g. 0.7 - 1.5 V then a magnetic field is detected.
 Datasheet for reference: https://www.ti.com/lit/ds/symlink/drv5053.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1654186442426

 We could use the unipolar HS (SS441R) to detect the polarity of the magnetic field.
 This produces a digital signal and responds in the presence of a South pole (0 for north and 1 for south).
 Will be used to determine the polarity of the field.
+Datasheet for reference: https://www.farnell.com/datasheets/2012747.pdf

 ![Screenshot 2022-06-03 at 12 11 17](https://user-images.githubusercontent.com/106095203/171843051-7bf609bd-7622-4e34-9223-2bce74ee30bd.png)